jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 Contact Jeeyon Kang (jk26@williams.edu) or Katie Keith (kak5@williams.edu) for questions or concerns.

-### Convokit Supreme Court Oral Arguments dataset, years 2019-
+### Convokit Supreme Court Oral Arguments dataset

 The code in this repository extends the [Convokit Supreme Court Oral Arguments dataset](https://convokit.cornell.edu/documentation/supreme.html), by scraping data from [Oyez](https://www.oyez.org/).
 We also supplement data with the [Supreme Court database](http://scdb.wustl.edu/) (SCDB).

+The original dataset only

 ### Environment